 Sea space has become saturated with both the debris of an urbanised planet and competing uses.
 It is increasingly exploited and contested, resulting in a rising threat to the ecological balance of the world ocean.
 Challenges to planning the sea are manifold, and constitute an emerging area where new approaches are urgently needed and where architects can contribute by probing the hidden dimensions of spatial questions and communicating these dimensions visually.

-Explorations in Ocean Space is a three-year cycle of master courses at Bergen School of Architecture which investigates the space of the sea, interactions between sea and land, and ways of representing and communicating these interactions.
-The courses aim to activate architecture and urban design in finding new ways to sense, represent and engage with the space of the sea, using the North Sea as a local laboratory.
+Explorations in Ocean Space is a series of master courses at Bergen School of Architecture 2019–2025 which investigate the space of the sea, interactions between sea and land, and ways of representing and communicating these interactions.
+The courses aim to activate architecture and urban design in finding new ways to sense, represent and engage with the space of the sea, using the Norwegian Seas as a local laboratory.